smhurf/lewagon_challenges/07-Best-Practices/05/01-Communicate/README.md

 ### The CEO's request

-Your goal is to increase Olist customer satisfaction and margin while maintaining a healthy order volume.
+You have been tasked by Olist CEO come with recommendations on **how to increase Olist customer satisfaction and margin while maintaining a healthy order volume**

-You have been tasked by Olist CEO to study the impact and come with a recommendation for one or more of the suggestion below:
+Hint: Below is a list of possible suggestion to explore (among other)
-- Olist restrict deliveries to certain states.
+- Olist restrict seller/customer matching between certain states
-- Olist implements a `review_score` threshold for sellers.
-Below that threshold, sellers get removed from the platform.
+- Olist implements a review_score threshold for sellers.
+Repetitively underperforming sellers get removed from the platform after a while.
-- Olist focuses its offering to some product categories.
+- Olist focuses its offering to some product categories, or remove some specific products from its platform
+- ...

 ### Your output

 Your task is to produce, per team, a cost-benefit analysis of one or more recommendations as suggested above.

-You are free to deep dive on one of the 3 option above, or evaluate each of them in less detail

-### Present your analysis to the class at 4pm as a Team
+### Present your analysis to the class at 4pm as a team

-- You have 10 minutes per group to convince Olist CEO of your recommendations
+You have 10 minutes max per group to convince Olist CEO of your recommendations

-- Don't forget to explain the context, and the reasonning behing your recommendations
+Don't forget to explain the context, and the reasonning behing your recommendations

-- Remember: Olist CEO is **not** a data scientist!
+Remember: Olist CEO is not a data scientist!

-- Use Jupyter Noteobook **nbconvert** to make a slide-based presentation
+Use Jupyter Noteobook **nbconvert** to make a slide-based presentation

 ```bash
 jupyter nbconvert --to slides --post serve <your_notebook.ipynb>
 ```